 The moment you have been waiting for has arrived.
 The home you want to buy has come on the market.
-You feel like Goldilocks when she lays in the baby bear’s bed that felt just right.
+You feel like Goldilocks when she lays in the baby bear’s bed.
+That felt just right.
 Unlike Goldy, who proceeded to take a nap, you are ready to rock and roll.
-It’s time to write an offer, also know as writing a purchase agreement.
+It’s time to write an offer, also known as writing a purchase agreement.

 The central theme of the offer is the amount you agree to pay to the seller for the property.
 Your goal is to reach that magical place where deals come together.
 It’s that sweet price point where the seller receives the amount he wants, and the buyer knows she is not paying too much.

 The starting point is the seller’s asking price.
 Your real estate agent’s job is to help you decide if it is reasonable or too high.
-Several factors to consider that will affect your offer price include a comparable market analysis of homes that have recently sold, market conditions, property condition and updates, length of time on the market, and seller motivation.
+Several factors to consider affecting your offer price include a comparable market analysis of homes that have recently sold, market conditions, property conditions and updates, length of time on the market, and seller motivation.

 The Comparative Market Analysis or CMA

-Your buyers’ agent will pull several months of data on homes that have sold in the same general location to help you determine a range where your offer price should fall.
-Comparison factors will include the number of bedrooms and baths, price per square foot, age of the home and condition.
+Your buyers’ agent will pull several months of data on homes that have sold in the exact general location to help you determine a range where your offer price should fall.
+Comparison factors will include the number of bedrooms and baths, price per square foot, age of the home, and condition.